manoncarbonnel/python-tools-tutorials/Templates/README.md

 ### Dependencies install

-When starting the `backend` container, [Composer](https://getcomposer.org/) will download and install dependencies in `./vendor` directory
+When starting the `backend` container, [pip](https://pypi.org/project/pip/) will download and install dependencies in the dedicated directory

 ### Data import